dahaekim88/blog-portfolio-website/src/pages/projects/stydy-states.md

 <br />

 A web application for online study group platform, rebuilt with GatsbyJS, worked as full-stack
+- Enhanced code usability using React Hooks and Styled Components
 - Devised API server with Node.js & Typescript and designed database with MySQL
 - Implemented user authentication using Passport.js and JWT
 - Integrated payment service with Iamport and admin panel with Netlify CMS